exonum/exonum-doc/src/glossary.md

 [read requests](#read-request)
 by [light clients](#light-client).
-Using proofs, a client can verify the authenticity of the response without needing to communicate with multiple full nodes or replicating all transactions in the blockchain.
+Using proofs, a client can verify the authenticity of a response without needing to communicate with multiple full nodes or replicating all transactions in the blockchain.

 ## Merkle Tree

 **Aka** hash tree

-A data structure based on a binary tree that allows to calculate an aggregate [hash](#hash) from a list of elements in such a way that any particular element of the list is tied to the overall hash via a short link.
+A data structure based on a binary tree that allows calculating an aggregate [hash](#hash) from a list of elements in such a way that any particular element of the list is tied to the overall hash via a short link.